-Coping with Mass Violence: Monarch’s Mental Health Experts Offer Tips to Handle Tragedy
+Coping with Mass Violence: Monarch’s Mental Health Expert Offers Tips to Handle Tragedy

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA) symptoms someone may not be recovering from a disaster can range from anxiety, constant worrying, trouble sleeping, and other depression-like symptoms.
-These are common responses to disasters before, during, and after the event.
-Even full on panic attacks where the person feels that they are in life-threatening, immediate danger.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA) symptoms that someone may not be recovering from a traumatic event can range from anxiety, constant worrying, trouble sleeping and other depression-like symptoms.
+These can be common responses to a disasterous event such as a mass shooting.
+Full on panic attacks may be experienced in which the person feels that he or she is in life-threatening, immediate danger.

-Monarch Behavioral Health Therapist and Mindfulness expert Jude Johnson offers way to practice how to help manage the stress that comes with a sudden horrific event.
-Mindfulness teaches how to be aware of feelings without judgment.
+Monarch Behavioral Health Therapist and Mindfulness Expert Jude Johnson offers ways to help manage the stress which can accompany a sudden, horrific event.
+The practice of mindfulness teaches how to be aware of feelings without judgment.

-Brown offers more suggestions to help adults, parents and children to appropriately explore ways to manage, maintain and restore normalcy following a catastrophe or personal trauma.
+The following are additional suggestions to assist adults, parents and children to explore ways to manage, maintain and restore normalcy following a catastrophe or traumatic event:

-• Encourage the conversation.
-A certain amount of processing of events like this is healthy for adults, teens, and even children.
+- Encourage the conversation.
+A certain amount of processing of events like this is healthy for adults, teens and children.
 Let the conversation happen.

 - Get your mind off it.
 Distraction is one of the best coping methods.
 Exercise, see a movie or sporting event or play a board game.